Sign In / Sign Out

 Prospective students should apply to Barrett, The Honors College, once they have submitted an application to Arizona State University and received their ASURITE ID and password.
-Beginning in early October, National Merit Semi-Finalists, National Merit Finalists, and National Hispanic Scholars will receive an expedited review of their Barrett application, receiving a decision within 2-3 weeks of their application being complete.
+Beginning in early October, National Merit Semi-Finalists, National Merit Finalists, and National Hispanic Scholars will receive an expedited review of their Barrett application, receiving a decision within approximately three weeks of their application being complete.
 We encourage National Scholars to apply to Barrett as soon as possible.

 National Scholars at ASU are eligible to apply for the Grady and Katherine Gammage Scholarship.
 Please click here for additional information.

 Click each tab below to expand or collapse its contents.

 The National Merit Scholarship Corporation (NMSC) is an independent, not-for-profit organization.
 The NMSC conducts the annual National Merit Scholarship Program.
 High school seniors who are named National Merit Finalists in this program receive an excellent merit scholarship at Arizona State University in recognition of their outstanding scholastic achievements.
 Large numbers of National Merit Finalists choose to attend Barrett, The Honors College at Arizona State University.
 Scroll down this page to explore the special Student Experience Day visit opportunity made available to National Scholars.